 - Fruitables Skinny Minis - What’s better than bison when it comes to dog treats?
 It’s not only delicious, but also a very lean cut of meat, slicing the calories to only 2.5 each.
 This makes Skinny Minis an excellent training treat.

 - Zuke's Mini Naturals - Oh peanut butter… These moist and delicious dog treats take the cake.
-They’re a little higher on the calorie scale, at 3.13 per treat, but they’re also rich in antioxidants, with no artificial colours, flavours, and contain no byproducts.
+With only 2.2 calories per treat, they’re also rich in antioxidants, with no artificial colours, flavours, and contain no byproducts.

 - Crump’s Mini Trainers - Coming in at just 1.5 calories each, these miniature beefy bites are a high protein treat made in Canada.
 Their soft and moist texture make them a desired treat, and only FDA-approved chicken and beef go into the all natural flavoured ingredients.